warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 4. A [Keychain Party](#keychain-party) publishes a public key to Warden Protocol.

 (?)
 Should we treat it as a Warden-specific term and capitalize it?
 (?)
 Is it true that the Keychain generates and stores a private key?
+(?)
+Are fees charged even when Intents aren't satisfied?

 ---

 ## Keychain

-A Keychain is a custodian that generates and stores [keys](#key) and signs transactions.
-It plays an important role in Warden's [Modular Security](#modular-security).
+Every [Omnichain Application](#omnichain-applications) has at least one Keychain – a custodian that generates and stores [keys](#key) and signs transactions.
+Keychains contribute to Warden's [Modular Key Management](#modular-key-management) and [Modular Security](#modular-security).

 Warden Protocol allows users or external organizations to onboard their own Keychains and charge fees for [key requests](#key-request) and [signature requests](#signature-requests).
 To build a Keychain, you can use the [Keychain SDK](#keychain-sdk).

-(?)
-Are fees charged even when Intents aren't satisfied?

 ---